 Spence doesn’t think a U.S. recession is imminent, but he puts the chance of an economic downturn at 25% to 30% by 2023, particularly if the Fed follows through with a full complement of rate hikes between now and then.

 What does an environment of low growth and rising rates mean for investing?

 Despite investor fears of tighter monetary policy, U.S. stocks and bonds have powered through previous periods of rising interest rates.
-During 10 such periods since 1964, the S&P 500 has posted an average return of 7.7%.
+During 10 such periods since 1964, the S&P 500 has posted an average return of 7.7% in U.S. dollars.
 Bonds have also held up well, with the Bloomberg Barclays U.S. Aggregate Index returning an average of 3.9% during seven rate hiking cycles dating back to 1983.

 The initial adjustment period can be tough, as we saw in the first quarter of this year, with the S&P 500 down 4.6%.
 Bonds suffered their worst quarter in 20 years, with a 5.9% decline.
 But over longer time periods, markets have tended to adjust, and bond investors in particular have benefited from the opportunity to reinvest at higher yields.

 U.S. stocks generally have done well during past rising rate periods

 Of course, this data comes with the usual caveat that past results are not predictive of future returns.
 And, in fact, we’ve never experienced a period where central banks are unwinding massive balance sheets — much larger than they were following the global financial crisis — while raising interest rates from zero (or even negative territory in the case of the ECB).
 A lot can go wrong.